JacksonDorsett/OpenRTP.NET/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+Under issues there is a TODO category for features that need to be implemented.
 Please make sure to update tests as appropriate.